 Pea milk is made from yellow split peas soaked in water.
 It is creamy and contains the same protein content as milk, but most options contain many additive ingredients.

 Plant Milk Benefits

 Plant milks offer both environmental and nutritional benefits.
 Plants used in alternative milk beverages require less land, water, fertilizer, and energy to produce than dairy cattle.
 (24)

-For people seeking to follow a more plant forward diet, plant milks offer a good alternative to cow’s milk, although they are not completely nutritionally comparable.
+For people seeking to follow plant-forward diets, plant milks offer a good alternative to cow’s milk, although they are not completely nutritionally comparable.
 Plant milks are typically lower in saturated fat and calories than cow’s milk and provide some of the nutritional benefits of the whole plants themselves.

 Plant milks are also a good option for those who have milk allergies or lactose intolerance.

 Just like with cow’s milk, there are concerns with plant-based milks.

 - Nutritional Gaps: nutritional contents vary between all of the plant-based milks, but soy milk is the only one that truly compares to cow’s milk.
 If cow’s milk is a normal part of your diet and you replace it with a plant-based milk (other than soy milk), you will not be getting the same quantity and types of nutrients as before.
 (25) This is very important to keep in mind when subbing plant-based milk for kids.